Diffusion Disambiguation Models for Partial Label Learning: Related Work

 One possible drawback of DLS is that it depends heavily on the relationships among candidate labels of similar instances, making it vulnerable to the influence of misleading or negative neighbor instances.
+To address this limitation, DDMP reformulates PLL as a stochastic conditional label generation and reverse denoising process.
+By combining information-complementarity-based pseudo-clean label construction, diffusion-based progressive disambiguation in label space, and dynamic transition-aware refinement, DDMP provides a new generative framework for more stable and robust partial-label disambiguation.